 Message from PS

-The Ministry of Water and Environment (MWE) has the responsibility for setting national policies and standards, managing and regulating water resources and determining priorities for water development and management.
+The Ministry of Water and Environment is responsible for setting national policies and standards, managing and regulating water and environment resources and determining priorities for water development and management in Uganda.

-It also monitors and evaluates sector development programmes to keep track of their performance, efficiency and effectiveness in service delivery.
-MWE has three directorates: Directorate of Water Resources Management (DWRM), Directorate of Water Development (DWD) and the Directorate of Environmental Affairs (DEA) which works closely with the Climate Change Department(CCD).
+It also monitors and evaluates sector development programs to keep track of their performance, efficiency and effectiveness in service delivery.
+This is executed through three directorates: Directorate of Water Resources Management (DWRM), Directorate of Water Development (DWD) and the Directorate of Environmental Affairs (DEA) which works closely with the Climate Change Department(CCD).
 The Ministry also works closely with four parastatals: National Water and Sewerage Corporation (NWSC), National Environment Management Authority (NEMA), National Forest Authority (NFA) and Uganda National Meteorology Authority (UNMA)

-The Ministry is mandated to develop public sanitary facilities and promote good practices of hygiene and sanitation in small towns and rural growth centers as stipulated in the Memorandum of Understanding that was signed by Ministry of Health, Ministry of Education Sports, and MWE.
+The Ministry is mandated to develop public sanitary facilities and promote good practices of hygiene and sanitation in small towns and rural growth centers as stipulated in the Memorandum of Understanding that was signed by Ministry of Health, Ministry of Education and Sports, and MWE.
 With respect to water for production, MWE is the lead agency for water for production and development off-farm.

 The Ministry has made tremendous strides in provision of safe water and sanitation services and environment natural resource protection.
 The national safe water coverage for rural and urban water supply continues to tremendously increase over time.